Careers and Opportunities

 - Ability to work under time constraints, be goal-oriented and maintain productive and effective relationships with staff, volunteers and community supporters

 - Excellence in communication, both written and oral

 - Commitment to the values of diversity and inclusion

 - Passion for Children in the Foster Care System

 - Bi-Lingual in English and Spanish

 Physical Requirements and Work Environment

-The Advocate Supervisor is expected to have daily transportation to attend offsite meetings, educational programming and conferences, recruitment, retention and fundraising events, etc. Occasional out-of-town overnight travel.
+The CASA/GAL Attorney is expected to have daily transportation to attend offsite meetings, educational programming and conferences, recruitment, retention and fundraising events, etc. Occasional out-of-town overnight travel.
 He/she will spend some time in the office that could involve intermittent physical activities including bending, reaching, sitting and walking during working hours.